astrochili/awesome-defold/README.md

 - [Jhonnyh Public Examples](https://github.com/Jhonnyg/my-public-defold-examples) — A set of examples with rendering, shadow mapping and etc.
 - [Light and Shadows](https://github.com/Dragosha/defold-light-and-shadows) — Pack of shaders to make light and shadows in Defold.
 - [Light Probes](https://github.com/abadonna/defold-light-probes) — An attempt to implement irradiance probes for global illumination.
-- [Lights and Shadows](https://github.com/defold/sample-lights-and-shadows) — Example of how to achieve pixel perfect shadows in a 2D view.
+- [Lights and Shadows](https://github.com/defold/sample-lights-and-shadows) — An example of how to achieve pixel perfect shadows in a 2D view.
 - [Lumiere](https://github.com/britzl/lumiere) — A collection of post processing effects.
+- [New Illumination](https://github.com/d954mas/defold-illumination-new) — An example of mixing `Illumination` and `Light and Shadows` with clustered forward shading.
 - [Normal Map Lighting 2D](https://github.com/paweljarosz/normal-map-lighting-2d-sprites-defold) — Normal map example render pipeline for 2D sprites.
 - [PBR Core](https://github.com/defold/defold-pbr) — Set of scripts, shaders and materials for PBR rendering.
 - [PCSS](https://github.com/abadonna/defold-pcss) — Deferred shading and shadow map filter experiments: pcf, poisson, pcss.